doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemsBulkDelete**
 > \Swagger\Client\Model\BulkResult itemsBulkDelete($body, $hashid, $name)

-Deletes items in bulk
+Deletes a bulk of items from the index.

-Deletes an array of items in a single bulk operation
+Deletes an array of items from the index in a single bulk operation.

 ### Example
 ```php